-Viruses are not capable of independent living (they depend on a host cell to provide metabolism) so the smallest size would be that of the smallest bacterium, which (at the time of the symposium) was Mycoplasma genitalium, a small bacterium of the urinary tract, with a DNA of about 580,000 base pairs encoding 520 genesM.22.
+Viruses have very small genomes but they are not capable of independent living (they depend on a host cell to provide metabolism) so the smallest size would be that of the smallest bacterium, which (at the time of the symposium) was Mycoplasma genitalium, a small bacterium of the urinary tract, with a DNA of about 580,000 base pairs encoding 520 genesM.22.
 However genitalium is not capable of independent existence (as the first living species must be) because it relies on food supplied by its environment.
 But the symposium concluded that this was close to the minimum possible size.

 Still the question arises: how small could the DNA of a living species possibly be, and still be able to metabolize and reproduce?
 Perhaps all species today are much larger than the minimum size possible.
 The following table compares species according to physical size.
 Note the size of the Mars "fossils".